DSjet/DSjet/README.md

 - 👋 Hi, I’m @DSjet
 - 👀 I’m interested in Game Development
 - 🌱 I’m currently learning Python
-- 💞️ I’m looking to collaborate on Game and Mobile Development
+- 💞️ I’m looking to collaborate on Game and Software Development
 - 📫 How to reach me: email: teddyantonius7@gmail.com

 <!---